Almogavars: Description

 They were characterized as being infantry shock troops that fought on foot, with light arms and baggage, generally with a pair of javelins, one short spear ("ascona muntera" in Catalan, meaning "a hunting spear") and a falchion.
 They had full beards and dressed poorly, only in a short gown (both in summer and winter); they wore a thick leather belt and leather sandals.
 In addition, they always carried a good piece of flint with them that they struck their weapons with before going into battle, which gave off enormous sparks, which, together with their terrible cries, terrorized their enemies.
 Endowed with great valor and ferocity, those from the Crown of Aragon entered into combat to the cry of "Awake iron!
 Let's kill, let's kill", "for Saint George!" and "Aragon!
 Aragon!".

-This is the famous description of an Almogavar, written by Bernat Desclot in his chronicle entitled Llibre del rei en Pere d'Aragó e dels seus antecessors passats (Book of King Peter of Aragon and of his past ancestors):
+The following excerpt from the chronicle Llibre del rei en Pere d'Aragó e dels seus antecessors passats (Book of King Peter of Aragon and of his past ancestors) by Bernat Desclot, describes the Almogavars:

-However, one has to keep in mind that these descriptions are not complete and that the description of the Almogavars, as much in clothing as in arms or way of life, differs more or less depending on place and time.
-Thus, the previous description of the Almogavars, which describes them as people living not in villages but in remote areas such as forests and mountains, as well as the description of their weapons, only refers to Almogavars of the time indicated, and probably earlier centuries.
-The last Almogavars, those who from the second half of the 15th century to the 16th had the border of Granada as their sphere of influence, were residents of the towns there, very knowledgeable about the terrain, who rampaged against the Granadan territory.
+However, such descriptions are not complete and the description of the Almogavars, as much in clothing as in arms or way of life, differs more or less depending on place and time.
+Thus, the previous description, which describes them as people living not in villages but in remote areas such as forests and mountains, as well as the description of their weapons, only refers to Almogavars of the time indicated, and probably earlier centuries.
+The last Almogavars, those who from the second half of the 15th century to the 16th had the border of Granada as their sphere of influence, were residents of the towns there, very knowledgeable about the terrain, and rampaged against the Granadan territory.

-Their basic characteristics were lifelong dedication to war, not just as a profession but as a way of life, perfectly adapted to the conditions of the border with the Saracens, remuneration based on looting and the sale or rescue of prisoners, frugality and resistance to fatigue, light weapons and hierarchical organization.
+Their basic characteristics were lifelong dedication to war, not just as a profession but as a way of life, perfectly adapted to the conditions of the border with the Saracens, based on looting and the sale or ransom of prisoners, frugality and resistance to fatigue, light weapons and hierarchical organization.

 Requirements and military rank

-The requirements the Almogavars had to meet were compiled by King Alfonso X in the Siete Partidas, among which were fitness and endurance, as well as agility.
-Also in this legal code is found the codification of their ranks.
+The requirements the Almogavars had to meet were compiled by King Alfonso X in the Siete Partidas, included fitness and endurance, as well as agility.
+The codification of their ranks is also set out in this legal code.